<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1858399261104064&amp;ev=PageView&amp;noscript=1">

 Major Gifts

 Major gifts are the largest donations that your fraternity or sorority receives, typically from just a handful of donors.
 It’s difficult to say what constitutes a major gift, as it differs from one organization to another.
-A major gift for a fraternity might be $5,000, while a major gift for a fraternity on a different college campus could be $15,000.
+A major gift for your fraternity might be $5,000, while a major gift for a fraternity on a different college campus could be $15,000.

 Major gifts are often critical to reaching larger organizational goals and completing capital campaign projects, like building a new chapter house or establishing an endowment fund.